Wondering what an asset allocation ETF is? This post is for you.

 Two of the biggest ETF providers, Vanguard and BlackRock (iShares) have a wide range of options.

-Here are some of the available asset allocation ETFs available to Canadian investors, showing the allocation to equities and bonds and the management expense ratio (MER).
+Here are some of the best asset allocation ETFs available to Canadian investors, showing the allocation to equities and bonds and the management expense ratio (MER).

 |ETF Name||Ticker||MER (%)||Equities/Bonds Allocation|